apache/tapestry-5/54_RELEASE_NOTES.md

 The default exception report page has been modified to display a list of threads.

+## ExceptionReporter Service

+A new service, `ExceptionReporter`, will now create a text file on the file system for each runtime request processing exception.

 ## Symbol tapestry.asset-path-prefix

 The definition of the symbol 'tapestry.asset-path-prefix' has changed; it no longer includes the leading and trailing